 Put up a beautiful trellis fence

 A trellis fence is a brilliant way to add privacy to the garden without opting for a chunky wall installation.
-Better yet, you can place plants and flowers for a personal touch and further privacy since it will cover spaces in the trellis panels.
+Better yet, you can add plants and flowers for a personal touch and extra privacy, as they will fill the spaces in the trellis panels.

-If you already have a fence, you could extend the top of that fence by putting trellis panels in place.
+If you already have a fence, you could extend the top of it by using trellis panels.
 Again, you can grow plants on it or leave it bare for a traditional country-style border.

 Outdoor shower?
 Fit a partition trellis

 Sometimes an outdoor shower can feel a bit cramped if surrounded by four blank walls.
 On the other hand, you may feel a bit overexposed without anything there.
 What’s there to do?
-Well, a trellis can act as a partition when two are paired together to create an L shape against the property.
-Perfect if your back garden faces a beautiful forest or wood area.
+Well, a trellis can act as a partition when two are paired together.
+This creates an L shape against the property.
+Perfect if your rear garden faces a beautiful forest or wood area.

 Use a trellis to hide a shed